dotnetprog/dataverse-broadcast-notification-solution/README.md

 - one for end users: `App Global Notification - Reader`

 ✔️ 100% supported code \
-✔️ Notifications's content can be localized in english and french.
+✔️ Notifications's content can be localized in english and french. \
+✔️🆕 Notifications can now have an action button that opens a web page. *(starting release v1.1.0)*
 ## 🎯 Most popular use cases 📂
 -  Notify users system will shutdown for maintenance  🚧
 -  Any kind of announcements 📣